huynhnguyen1906/WPlace-AutoBOTV2/docs/SECURITY.md

 # Seguridad
-Reporta vulnerabilidades por correo: security@ejemplo.com
+Reporta vulnerabilidades a traves de la pestaña ISSUE